Scrolling through social media you often come across fluffy dogs who you absolutely fall in love with.

 1. Cavachon – An Intelligent and Fun White Dog

 Mostly white in color, thanks to their Bichon parent, this white dog breed is loved for its endearing brown eyes.
-Thanks to the Cavvy parent, most Cavachons present with a soft, wavy coat.
+Thanks to the cavalier King Charles spaniel parent, most cavachons present with a soft, wavy coat.

-The Cavachon has inherited the intelligence from its Bichon parent and charm from the Cavvy parent.
+The Cavachon has inherited the intelligence from its Bichon parent and charm from the cavalier King Charles spaniel parent.

 When socialized from a young age, this mellow pooch mixes with humans and animals alike.
 Adaptable in nature, this intelligent companion is suited to most families and due to its small size copes well with apartment and city living.

 Low on exercise requirements, 30 minute walks will suit them fine.
 But, thanks to their high intelligence they are partial to some brain games and other mental stimulation.
 This also means they are a dream to train.
 The Cavachon responds well to positive reinforcement and reward based training.
 It’s important to note that Cavalier-Bichon Frises should have the best food for their dietary needs to maintain their health and well-being.

 Brisk, interesting walks with a little time spent on training will ensure you have a content pup curling up on your lap at the end of the day.
 After all, that is the place the Cavachon is happiest.